-Joan Benoit Samuelson to run Boston Marathon again
+Benoit Samuelson to run Boston Marathon again at 61

 - Witness describes death plunge of two Yosemite climbers

 Benoit Samuelson says her goal next month is to run within 40 minutes of the time she clocked in her Boston debut 40 years ago.
+She last ran the Boston Marathon in 2015.